MissVeronica/um-landing-page-for-email-links/README.md

 You may localize the templates within the source code but keep the php code as is.

 ## Note about caching and firewalls
-You may also have a web hosting or WP Plugin caching issue.
+You may also have a Web Hosting or WP Plugin caching issue.

 https://docs.ultimatemember.com/article/1595-caching-problems

-Another possible issue is the firewall mod_security settings, ask your Web Hosting Support.
+Another possible issue is the Firewall mod_security settings, ask your Web Hosting Support or look at your cPanel.